jbaumbach/admin-app/README.md

 ### General File Structure
 The files are arranged in typical Node.js and Angular fashion with some minor differences.
 #### Backend
-The backend consists of the Node/Express server that servers your API and all your application assets.
+The backend consists of the Node/Express server that serves your API and all your application assets.
 * **Controllers** are in the /controllers directory and serve your API and render any HTML using EJS.
-* **Routes** are specified in the /bin/routes.js files
+* **Routes** are specified in the /bin/routes.js file
 * **EJS** files are found in the /views directory.
 Note, all HTML used by the front and back ends are stored here.
 A minor limitation of this architecture is the requirement to make sure all your Angular deep links are also served as a Node route on the server.
 Always just serve the index.ejs file.

 #### Frontend
+The frontend consists of all the assets required to show your SPA to the user.
 * **Application** files are in the /public/javascripts/application directory, and are served by Express' static file server.
 * **Bower Components** are found in the /public/javscripts/components directory.
 Install new components like:
     ```